jessicaan/jessicaan/README.md

 I hold a degree in **International Business**, but my story took a turn when I started working in an IT company focused on global operations.
 That’s where I discovered my curiosity for tech – and it quickly became a passion.
 I dove deep, learned to code, and never stopped since. 💻✨

 I completed an **MBA in Artificial Intelligence** in 2023 and, today, I work on **building my own tech startups**, leading teams, designing smart solutions, and developing platforms from zero to launch.
-I'm also managing **three jobs** (yes, you read that right) and still finding energy to build products I'm proud of.

 My dream?
 To create a company that becomes a reference in **innovation, automation and impact**.
 And I’m already on the way. 🚀